-6.3 Child protection information will only be kept in the file and this file will be kept up to date.
+6.3 Child protection information will be kept only on CPoms and this record will be kept up to date.
 Records of concern, copies of referrals, invitations to child protection conferences, core groups and reports will be stored here.
-All our safeguarding files will include; a chronology, contents front cover and will record significant events in the child's life.
+CPoms allows our school to hold a chronology, recording significant events in the child's life.